CoolBitX-Technology/coolwallet-sdk/packages/cws-xlm/README.md

 const ds = new Stellar.xdr.DecoratedSignature({ hint, signature });
 tx.signatures.push(ds);

-// the tx object is ready to broadcast await server.submitTransaction(tx);
+// the tx object is now ready to be broadcast await server.submitTransaction(tx);

 ```